-This guide will help you sort through millions of products and figure out what to sell on Amazon.
+Today, this guide will help you sort through millions of products, narrow them down, and figure out what to sell on Amazon.

 I agree that this is one of the most important decisions of your ecommerce business, but getting ahead of yourself can cause perfect product paralysis.

 It’s a very common pitfall wherein people who want to begin selling on Amazon look far and wide, research for months and assess thousands of products, then end up not choosing anything because they’re not the “perfect product” yet.

 Follow these 7 tried-and-tested techniques of filtering out products and discover what to sell on Amazon.

 1. Find a product that solves a problem.

 You know why men’s subscription grooming kits exploded?